Turning Manchester Wild

 Manchester’s wildlife holds an immense value for everyone living, working, studying and visiting our city.
-This intrinsic relationship goes right back to the industrial revolution when residents would ride through the streets on their bikes planting trees, it is even embodied in our symbol, the worker bee, which adorns the streets of Manchester.
+This intrinsic relationship goes right back to the industrial revolution when residents would ride through the streets on their bikes planting trees to help clean up the air, it is even embodied in our symbol, the worker bee, which adorns nearly every street.

 Urban wildlife offers important moments of calm to the otherwise chaotic world of living in such a vibrant and colourful city, our case studies highlight these important moments and encourage each and every one of us to do more to ensure our cities stay wild for generations to come.

 Sahar loves exploring her local parks and appreciating the beauty of urban nature.
 Whether enjoyed alone or shared with her friends and students, Manchester's parks offer Sahar a fantastic space to learn, teach and relax.

 Joel finds important moments of relaxation in Manchester's parks and green spaces.
 His passion for birdwatching and nature photography gives him much needed respite between studying for his exams.

 My Wild City is a Lancashire Wildlife Trust project working in partnership with Manchester City Council and funded by Esmee Fairburn Foundation.